BestTimesToVisit.com Logo

 safety

 Be aware of your surroundings, especially at night.
 Stick to well-lit and populated areas, and avoid displaying expensive jewelry or electronics.
-Consider using a trusted taxi service or ride-sharing app instead of walking alone late at night.
+Consider using Uber or InDrive instead of walking alone late at night.

 culture

-Learn a few basic Spanish phrases – even a simple 'Buenos días' or 'Gracias' goes a long way in showing respect and improving your interactions with locals.
-Trujillo is not heavily touristic, so knowing some Spanish will enhance your experience.
+Learn a few basic Spanish phrases.
+Even a simple 'Buenos días' or 'Gracias' goes a long way in showing respect and can enhance your interactions with locals.
+Trujillo is not a heavily touristy area, so knowing some Spanish will be very helpful.

 food